 Students who meet the eligibility criteria for Gifted and Talented services are mandated by the state to attend REACH classes each week.
 State regulations set a minimum number of minutes of instruction that each student enrolled in a gifted and talented program must receive.
-Absences are only considered lawful if the student is absent from their base school.
-Therefore, students should not stay at their base school for any reason on their REACH day.
-Absences due to make-up class work, failing grades, punishment, parental request, emotional distress, illness not requiring absence from base school, or special events such as parties and field trips are not permitted.
+Absences are only considered lawful if the student is absent from school.
+Absences due to make-up class work, failing grades, punishment, parental request, emotional distress, illness not requiring absence from school, or special events such as parties and field trips are not permitted.

-If the school principal foresees a future activity that will occur on the student’s REACH day, the principal may request permission for the student(s) to be excused from REACH The written request must be submitted to the REACH Lead Teacher at least two weeks in advance of the event.
-This request is submitted to the District Office for review.
-The school must receive prior written approval from the REACH Lead Teacher for the absence to be approved.
+If the school principal foresees a future activity that will occur on the student’s REACH day, the principal may request permission for the student(s) to be excused from REACH.
+The written request should be submitted to the REACH Lead Teacher at least two weeks in advance of the event.